DogeTheBeast/College_notes/PHY 157/Thermodynamics/Cyclic processes/Engines and Refrigerators.md

 ## Difference between refrigerator and engine energy cycles

-The refrigerator works in the oppo
+The refrigerator works in the opposite direction of a heat engine.

 ![[refrigerator and engine difference.png]]

+## Coefficient of performance

 ---
 Read also -